 Typically tomato sauce will go on first on top of the dough, then cheese and then toppings.
 This allows the cheese to bubble and brown and the toppings to get direct heat and become crisp.
 There are some exceptions where the cheese is put first, or the toppings are put under the cheese but these are only certain pizzas.

 Lets discuss why this is and what are the exceptions.
 I’ve got some instructions on how to properly top a pizza too.
+If you are in need of a reliable dough recipe then check out my pizza dough recipe which has all the instructions.

 Why Top The Pizza In This Order